Utartizan/Applied-Econometrics-ICT-Preparation-2025/README.md

   - [ ] Run the R code examples and save the outputs (e.g., volatility plots) in the sub-folder.
   - [ ] Add comments under every output value (e.g., “α + β ≈ 1 indicates persistent volatility”).
   - [ ] Write a short summary in the sub-folder (e.g., `garch_notes.md`) on what the output values mean.
-  - [ ] Analyze implications of the outputs on trends/datasets (e.g., “Volatility clustering in unemployment rates”).
+  - [ ] Analyse implications of the outputs on trends/datasets (e.g., “Volatility clustering in unemployment rates”).

 - **Day 4: Deep Dive into Topics (Part 3)**
   - [ ] Aim to finish off all sub-folders by this day (e.g., `/VAR/`).